• About

 1. Substitute fresh herbs for dried herbs.

-2. Make the shredded chicken and chicken stock from scratch by slow-simmering a whole chicken covered for 2 hours.
+2. Make the shredded chicken and chicken stock from scratch by slow-simmering a whole chicken covered for 2 hours on medium-low heat.
 Add a 3lb whole chicken (with skin and bones) to a large pot with 10 cups of water, a bay leaf, salt, and an onion.

 Nutrition